ReneHezser/bicep-registry-modules/avm/res/aad/domain-service/README.md

 ### Parameter: `externalAccess`

-The value is to enable the Secure LDAP for external services of Azure ADDS Services.
+The value is to enable the Secure LDAP for external services of ADDS Services.

 - Required: No
 - Type: string